 Tours of Evans-Mumbower Mill are typically given from 1:00 p.m. to 4:00 p.m. on the third Sunday of the month in the spring, summer and fall.
 Guides will take you for a fascinating tour to see the mill in operation and give you a history of milling on the Wissahickon Creek.
-After the tour you can browse in the museum and see artifacts from the Mill’s archaeological dig.
+There is also an operational blacksmith shop where visitors can watch demonstrations!

 To arrange for group tours of Evans-Mumbower Mill contact the Wissahickon Valley Watershed Association at 215-646-8866.